arakelyannara/Algorithmic_tradinng_using_ML/README.md

 ## Results

-* Baseline model built using SVM classification tools
+* Baseline model that is built using SVM classification tools

 ![The baseline model performance with SVC](Images/Screen_Shot_0.png)